Laverstoke and Freefolk Community Site

 The Parish Council acts as a link between the villages and other bodies such as the Millennium Green.
 It owns a car park in Laverstoke Lane and land in Freefolk beside Manor Cottages, for the benefit of local residents.
 In 2010 it took out a 25-year lease on land in Laverstoke that had previously been the Portals Sports and Social Club.
 This encompassed a bowling green, disused tennis courts and a football pitch as well as a large clubhouse building.
 The area has been refurbished and the aim is to make the site self-funding.
 To this end, two tennis courts were re-laid to LTA standards and are now run by Whitchurch Tennis Club.
 Overton Black Arrows Archery Club now use the old bowling green and the building has been divided into Kingfisher Day Care Centre for the Elderly and Lady Rose Hall, a beautiful community building.

 Other sports facilities in the parish include our rugby club which is based up at Laverstoke Park in the north of the parish (Overton Rugby Club).
 There is also a Clay pigeon shooting school at Roundwood For those that enjoy walking there is a lovely test walk through part of the parish See: http://www.hants.gov.uk/rh/walking/mill-trail.pdf

-The parish has seven local parish councillors and, as part of the Overton, Laverstoke and Steventon ward of Basingstoke and Deane, it is represented by two borough councillors, Cllr Ian Tilbury and Cllr Colin Phillimore.
-It is also in the Candovers division of Hampshire County Council and is represented by Cllr Anna McNair Scott.
+The parish has seven local parish councillors and, as part of the Whitchurch, Overton and Laverstoke ward of Basingstoke and Deane, it is represented by three borough councillors, Cllr Ian Tilbury, Cllr Colin Phillimore and Cllr Lucie Follett Maitland.
+It is also in the Candovers division of Hampshire County Council and is represented by Cllr Juliet Henderson.